zio/zio-http/docs/reference/endpoint.md

 printSource("zio-http-example/src/main/scala/example/endpoint/GenerateEndpointFromOpenAPIExample.scala")
 ```

-## Generating ZIO‌ CLI App from Endpoint API
+## Generating ZIO CLI App from Endpoint API

-The ZIO‌ CLI is a ZIO‌ library that provides a way to build command-line applications using ZIO facilities.
-With ZIO‌ HTTP, we can generate a ZIO CLI client from the `Endpoint` API.
+The ZIO CLI is a ZIO library that provides a way to build command-line applications using ZIO facilities.
+With ZIO HTTP, we can generate a ZIO CLI client from the `Endpoint` API.

 To do this, first, we need to add the following line to the `build.sbt` file: